 This type of management review puts you right back at the discovery (do you really understand what is going on?) and the cycle starts all over again.
 And each time you move though the cycle you should be able make at least small improvements.

 Now you are managing by objectives, measuring what is important, reflecting on it, and then trying to find ways to be better (while understanding that no one will ever be perfect).
 That sounds like the formula for an effective management system, and success overall.
 So now let’s look at building the management system.

 It is my experience that when a company attempts to establish an Effective Management System for the first time, it takes longer than expected, involves more people than planned, and grows in complexity.
 To control this trend, I advocate dividing the process into five (5) distinct phases, each with clear objectives:

-Think of this initiation phase as all the things the coaching staff does up to and including the first pre-season team meeting.
+Think of this initiation phase, the first step in project management.
+It encompasses all the things the coaching staff does up to and including the first pre-season team meeting.
 It is where the overall missions and goals are set, with clear effectiveness criteria established.
 Certainly the team may set it sights on the championship, but what about the kicking team or linemen?
 Each part of your organization must have meaningful and measurable performance criteria mapped out in this phase of building an effective management system.

 Establishing objectives and criteria requires close scrutiny by management of what really contributes to the overall company mission.
 Departmental goals must be aligned with company goals.
 To illustrate with our football analogy: running backs may propose a goal of 5,000 total yards rushing in a season.
 This may or may not be beneficial to the team goal, whereas an aligned goal might be to achieve an average of +5 yards per run.
 The latter may be more appropriate for a highly pass-oriented offense.